 Teach employees to upsell and cross-sell

 Increase your profits by increasing your average order size.
 To do so, train your staff to suggest related products or more expensive options for the product or service the customer requests.
 If you sell online, see if you can enable upsell and cross-sell features in your shopping cart.

 Don’t limit the forms of payment you accept to the traditional ones.
-There are numerous forms of electronic payment systems that businesses and individuals use today and you should accept.
+There are numerous forms of electronic payment systems that businesses and individuals use today, so consider them.
 These include ACH payments (for business accounts), PayPal, and mobile payments.

 Don’t spend weeks or months working without pay.
 When you negotiate deals, plan to get at least a third of the money upfront if you are working on a long time project.
 If possible, spread the remaining payments so you cover all your ongoing expenses for the project.

 If you don’t know your customer and it would be difficult to collect if they didn’t pay or if they never came to pick up work they ordered, insist on payment in advance.
 That way you don’t have a collection problem.